 We do no more than receive a gift, yet we know the changes are real.
 We know they are real because we discover that the spirit of compassion we once found so hard to exhibit is now easy.
 In fact, to be full of bitterness would be the hard thing.
 Divine Love has slipped into our inner spirit and taken over our habit patterns.
 In the unguarded moments there is a spontaneous flow from the inner sanctuary of our lives of "love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control" (Gal.
 5:22, 23).
 There is no longer the tiring need to hide our inner selves from others.
 We do not have to work hard at being good and kind; we are good and kind.
-To refrain from being good and kind; we are good and kind.
-To retrain from being good and kind would be the hard work because goodness and kindness are part of our nature.
+To refrain from being good and kind would be the hard work because goodness and kindness are part of our nature.
 Just as the natural motions of our lives once produced mire and dirt, now they produce "righteousness and peace and joy in the Holy Spirit" (Rom.
 14:17).
 Shakespeare observes that "The quality of mercy is not strained"-nor are any of the virtues once they have taken over the personality.